Deniz Undav equalised for Stuttgart against Real, in a game that they'll be disappointed to have lost.

 Stuttgart's standout performance of the season so far was a 5-1 win over Borussia Dortmund on Matchday 4 - IMAGO/Pressefoto Rudel/Robin Rudel

-After a disappointing season opener loss to Freiburg, Stuttgart bounced back and have remained unbeaten in the league since going into the international break and their big encounter at Bayern on Matchday 7.
+After a disappointing season-opening loss to Freiburg, Stuttgart bounced back and were unbeaten in the league until a 4-0 reverse at Bayern on Matchday 7.
 Their impressive victory over Dortmund on Matchday 4 caught the eye, followed by two hard-fought draws against Wolfsburg and Hoffenheim.
 While Stuttgart would have preferred to turn those two points into six, their resilience has shone through, ensuring they didn’t come away empty-handed from two tough games.
 Demirović’s dramatic equaliser in the ninth minute of stoppage time against Hoffenheim epitomises their team spirit and mental strength — especially after their stoppage-time equaliser in the seventh minute against Wolfsburg the previous week.

 Watch: Stuttgart leave it late to level against Hoffenheim